hyperledger-labs/minbft/README.md

 ## Why MinBFT ##

-Byzantine fault-tolerant (BFT) protocols are able to achieve high transaction throughput in permission-based consensus networks with static configuration of connected nodes.
-However, existing components such as Practical Byzantine Fault Tolerance (PBFT) consensus plugin still incur high communication cost.
-Given the pervasive Trusted Execution Environments (TEE) on commodity platforms, we see a strong motivation to deploy more efficient BFT protocols that leverage the TEE applications as trust anchors even on faulty nodes.
+[Byzantine fault-tolerant][bft-wiki] (BFT) protocols are able to achieve high transaction throughput in permission-based consensus networks with static configuration of connected nodes.
+However, existing components such as [Practical Byzantine Fault Tolerance][pbft-paper] (PBFT) consensus plugin still incur high communication cost.
+Given the pervasive [Trusted Execution Environments][tee-wiki] (TEE) on commodity platforms, we see a strong motivation to deploy more efficient BFT protocols that leverage the TEE applications as trust anchors even on faulty nodes.

 TEEs are pervasive nowadays and supported by many commodity platforms.
 For instance, Intel® SGX is being deployed on many PCs and servers,